informatik-mannheim/cblocks/README.md

 - The Adafruit Feather HUZZAH32 itself.
 - A LiPo battery.
 We use this [1000mAH battery](https://www.exp-tech.de/zubehoer/batterien-akkus/lipo-akkus/5801/lipo-akku-1000mah-3.7-v-2-mm-jst), because it fits well inside the casing.

 Once you have the board and all the parts you can start soldering it.
-The soldering ist pretty tough because the board includes some SMT pads and small parts.
-Here is how the soldered board looks like:
+The soldering ist pretty tough because it includes small SMDs, so you should have some advanced soldering skills.

 TODO Bild.